 - In the Website Testing Checklist, the Compatibility Testing ensures that the web pages properly render different browsers like IE8, IE9, IE10, IE11, Chrome, Firefox, Safari, Opera, etc. Also, verify if it works properly on different Operating systems like Windows XP, Windows 7, Vista, Linux, Mac, etc., on various hardware configurations.

 - The most typical compatibility tests should be considered while testing your application:» Check on different browsers and their versions.» Check on different Operating systems and their versions.

 Web Security Testing

-Security testing is one of the most important types of software testing that make sure of the vulnerabilities or weakness of the software application.
+Security testing is one of the most important types of software testing that ensures the vulnerabilities or weaknesses of the software application.
 The main objective of security testing is to find the vulnerabilities of the system & determine that its data and resources are protected from possible intruders.
-Security testing allows us to identify the confidential data stays confidential or not.
+Security testing allows us to identify whether confidential data stays confidential or not.
 This type of testing is also known as Penetration Testing.

 Some of the major aspects of web security testing are: